0 6: Dilemma

-Like a pond teaming with tadpoles beneath its surface, the early morning stillness was unperturbed by the vibrancy of the bird song filling its space.
+Like the undisturbed surface of a pond teaming with tadpoles, the early morning stillness was unperturbed by the vibrancy of the bird song filling its space.

-The sounds complemented each other as if produced by some grand cooperative endeavor.
+The sounds complemented each other as if in a grand cooperative endeavor.

 Sitting listening to the songs my thoughts were drawn to our own forms of cooperation.

 Why was it that groups of young men often consisted of eleven members?
 Soccer, cricket, football all do?
 As does and infantry section and a company of tanks.
 Was it the trial and error of experience which found the cognitive limit?

 An African Goshawk glided through the foliage above my tent, searching for a careless bulbul to feed its youngsters in a nearby nest.

 On my knees I blew onto the embers beneath the old metal kettle as it simmered on the fire.

 I would train a scout team later in the morning.
 The six man team was back from a patrol.
 Today would be a theory day.

 The scouts operated as a team.
 But was six the optimum team size?
 Why not eleven?
 Was eleven only in the face of confrontation?